AUSTRALIA AT A GLANCE

 - Don’t leave your shoes outside where spiders can crawl into them.
 Shake them upside down before putting them on.
 Ph: 13 11 26 Poisons line

-- Never put any part of your body anywhere you can’t see what’s there beforehand, Don’t go walking barefoot, Keep to paths
+- Never put any part of your body anywhere you can’t see.
+Don’t go walking barefoot, Keep to paths

 SOCIAL ACTIVITIES AND EVENTS IN SYDNEY

 There are many fun things to do in Sydney a lot of them can be free!
-Have a beach party or Picnic in the large parks around the city and suburbs; attend the free music festivals, such as opera or rock in the park at the Domain in the centre of the city, there are often free festivals on at Darling Harbour.
-Or see free shows such as Vivid where Sydney puts art and light shows on buildings or do some great walks around the beach fronts, see sculpture by the sea which is one festival that happens every year.
-Most all art galleries and Museums are free.
+Have a beach party or picnic in the large parks around the city and suburbs; attend the free music festivals, such as opera or rock in the park at the Domain in the centre of the city.
+There are often free festivals on at Darling Harbour.
+Or see free shows such as Vivid where Sydney puts art and light shows on buildings or do some great walks around the beach fronts.
+See Sculpture by the sea which is one festival that happens October and November.
+Most art galleries and museums are free.

 There are websites such as meet up where you choose something you would like to do and join a group of bush walkers, diners or theatre goers.